Polarised sunglasses are like having a secret super power.

 Furthermore, polarised shades improve contrast and optical clarity, which enhances your ability to see colours and details.
 These advantages add to your overall comfort and visual experience, which makes polarised sunglasses a popular option for people who spend a lot of time outside.

 Regardless of polarisation, if the sunglasses are rated as UV400, they are indeed 100% UV protective.
-The primary function of any sunglasses frame is their ability to block ultraviolet light which any legitimate sun lenses should provide.
+The primary function of any sunglasses frame is its ability to block ultraviolet light, which any legitimate sun lenses should provide.

 What's the best UV rating for sunglasses?

 UV400 is the best possible rating for sunglasses.
-This means the lenses block 99-100% of UVA and UVB rays which would otherwise be the most damaging to your eyes and skin.
+This means they can block 99 to 100% of your UVA and UVB rays.
+They also give you protection from reflective glare from the surface.

-In compliance to European standard EN 1836:2005 UV400 (or UV40) means a sun lens can block electromagnetic light frequencies up to 400 nano metres.
+In compliance with European standard EN 1836:2005, UV400 (or UV40) means a sun lens can block electromagnetic light frequencies up to 400 nanometres.

 How can I test my sunglasses for UV protection at home?